TeX-Live/tlcockpit/README.md

 On Windows the latest JRE from Oracle include JavaFX.
 On Linux one might need to install some extra packages (Debian/Ubuntu: openjfx).

+With recent release of Java 11 problems are getting worse, since JavaFX is now separately packaged, and ScalaFX only supports (by now) JavaFX8.
+That means, for now it is necessary to have a Java 8 installation.
+As soon as ScalaFX supports JavaFX11 we will move to use it.

 Development
 -----------